duganchen/slackware-lcdfilter/README.md

 (Vista or newer) or OS X installation, then using these packages with [infinality.net](http://www.infinality.net/blog/)'s local.conf file will give you good default settings.

+If you've built your packages for "lcdfilter" rendering, then you need to source /etc/profile.d/99lcdfilter before restarting X. It will also be automatically sourced on every boot.

 The official support threads are here: